- 1 Too busy because we are lazy and vain!

 “Meyer has said that even brief mental blocks created by shifting between tasks can cost as much as 40 percent of someone’s productive time.”
 American Psychological Association.

 We have to shift what we are doing and then it takes us a considerable amount of time to get into the task in hand.

-Juggling tasks is so bad for our concentration and that permanent state of flux is something that I wish to avoid entirely.
+Juggling tasks is so bad for our concentration and that permanent state of flux is something that I wish to avoid.

 Switch notifications off and only check email 3 times per day

-I am beginning to check emails only twice or three times a day, my social media accounts have ALL notifications switched off and except Facebook messenger.
-This is taking up some of my brain space right now as I know that a notification popped up, my brain is thinking about who it is and what they have said, is it important.
+My social media accounts had ALL notifications switched off and except Facebook messenger.
+This was taking up brain space.
+When notifications popped up, my brain was thinking about who it was, what they said, was it important…

-Thanks for reading if you have any tips for reducing distractions and increasing productivity then please add them at the bottom.
+Thanks for reading if you have any tips for reducing distractions and increasing productivity.
+Please add them at the bottom.

 You can always read my latest blog Mental Health, Working Remotely: Managing Emotions

 Email me if you would like assistance with influencer marketing firstname.lastname@example.org